-DelVal offers more than 25 undergraduate majors in the life, physical and agricultural sciences, humanities and business; five master's programs; and a variety of complementary adult education courses.
+DelVal offers more than 28 undergraduate majors in the life, physical and agricultural sciences, humanities and business; seven master's programs; a doctoral degree, and a variety of complementary adult education courses.

 The total enrollment of Delaware Valley University is about 2,000 students: 1,750 undergraduates and 250 graduate students.
 Of those, approximately 1,000 students reside on campus in residence halls.
 The University does not operate permanent, off-campus housing.